Gl1tchs/browser-rs/README.md

 # browser-rs

-Most basic static page renderer written in rust.
-The browser contains it's custom html parser and renderer.
+Most basic static html parser/renderer written in rust.
+The browser bundles it's custom html parser and a renderer based on opengl gluim.